 - The study of diplomacy from the perspective of ‘new diplomatic history’

 Having received his PhD in International Relations from Lancaster University (1998), Giles Scott-Smith taught and researched both IR and International History for many years.
 From 2009-2018 he held the Ernst van der Beugel Chair in the Diplomatic History of Transatlantic Relations since WW II at Leiden University.
 In 2019, to further strengthen the profiles of the RIAS and Leiden, he was appointed to the Roosevelt Chair in New Diplomatic History.

-A researcher at the Roosevelt Study Center during 2002-2015, in January 2017 he became the Academic Director of the new Roosevelt Institute for American Studies.
+Giles Scott-Smith was a researcher at the Roosevelt Study Center during 2002-2015 and returned to the new Roosevelt Institute for American Studies in 2017.

 From 2013-2016 he was Chair of the Transatlantic Studies Association.
 He is co-editor for the Key Studies in Diplomacy book series with Manchester University Press, and on the editorial board of the Journal of Contemporary History and New Global Studies.